chzhangudel/GZ21/README.md

 - run_id: id of the run that generated the forcing data that will be used for training.
 - loss_cls_name: name of the class that defines the loss.
 This class should be defined in train/losses.py in order for the script to find it.

-ADD the list of possible options for the loss / neural network model

 Another important way to modify the way the script runs consists in modifying the domains used for training.
 These are defined in training_subdomain.yaml in terms of their coordinates.

+ADD the list of possible options for the loss / neural network model Create separate mlflow experiments for Laure
+Clean up experiments
+Give read x access to Laure